jhu-arch/arch-tutorial/Slurm.rst

 ``salloc <Job Options> srun --pty bash`` to request an interactive job.
 A list of available job options is mentioned in the next section, and we can use them for job submission.

-Here is a example to to request an interactive mode to GPU node.
+Here is a example to request an interactive mode to GPU node.

 .. code-block:: console